Bug report #9480

 History

-#1 Updated by Tim Sutton over 10 years ago
+#1 Updated by Tim Sutton almost 11 years ago

-#2 Updated by Martin Dobias over 10 years ago
+#2 Updated by Martin Dobias almost 11 years ago

 There is something called Distance Transform that computes distance from each point to the border.
 We could probably use it to get nice labeling of complex polygons: the idea is to do this transform for each (rasterized) polygon - that would trigger a kind of heatmap (high score for central areas, low score for areas close to the border) which would be used as a source for costs of label candidates.